davedawkins/SAFE-template-Bridge-LiteDB/README.md

 This is a fork of SAFE-template-extended, where I've replaced Fable.Remoting with Elmish.Bridge.
 This gives an Elmish architecture to the client-server communication, and brings with it a websocket layer instead of the HTTP used by Remoting
 .

-Again, this was learning exercise for me.
+Again, this was a learning exercise for me.

 Here's the original README for SAFE-template-extended: